jgillick/Disco-Bus-Protocol/docs/examples.md

 Sends RGB color values to 2 nodes.
 This is a broadcast message (address `0x00`) with flags set to batch mode message (`0x01`).
 Data lengths are set as: 2 nodes, with 3 bytes of data each

+The "For" row shows which device that part of the message is for.

 <table>
   <thead>
     <tr>